Updated April 18, 2019

 van Rees, C.B., Rozek, J.C., and Garcia, G. in revision.
 Confronting the Natural Domain: Strategies for Addressing Ecology and Conservation in Complex Water Management Challenges.
 In: Interdisciplinary Collaboration for Water Diplomacy: Problem-Driven Research and Practice.
 (Islam, S. and Smith, K., Eds.).
 Routledge Press.

 van Rees, C.B., Surya, G., and Reed, J.M. in review.
 Evaluating the possible role of density dependence in population dynamics of the endangered Hawaiain stilt (Himantopus mexicanus knudsenii).

-van Rees, C.B., Uyehara, K., Cooke, S.C., and Reed, J.M. in prep.
-No evidence of reputed shorter wing length in a sedentary, island subspecies of the Common gallinule (Gallinula galeata).
+van Rees, C.B., Muñoz, M.A., Cooke, S.C., and Reed, J.M. in prep.
+Morphometric differences in an isolated, island-endemic subspecies of the Common gallinule (Gallinula galeata).

 Reilly, E. and van Rees, C.B.
 2018.
 Urban wetlands play key role in sustaining communities.
 Honolulu Star Advertiser, January 2018.